daynis-olman/wp-shortcut-countdown-timer/README.md

 - To change the countdown date, go to the plugin settings page in the WordPress admin panel.

-- To customize the countdown title text, background color, and text color, visit the plugin settings as well.
+- To customise the countdown title text, background color, and text color, visit the plugin settings as well.

 ## License